jgd-solutions/jgd-cmake-modules/docs/cmake_command_tutorial.rst

   cmake --build <build-dir>

-Specific targets can be individually built using the flag :code:`target`:
+Specific targets can be individually built using the flag :code:`--target`:

 .. code-block:: bash

   cmake --build <build-dir> --target <target>
   # Ex. cmake --build build-release --target json-parser

-For multi-configuration generators (Ninja Multi-Config, MSVC), those that correspond to build-systems which support multiple build-types in a single build-directory, add the :code:`--config` flag to build commands:
+Certain build-systems (Ninja Multi-Config, MSVC, Xode) support multiple build-types in a single build-directory.
+With these, the desired build-type is specified  with the :code:`--config` flag to build commands:

 .. code-block:: bash